 Training is held by two Affiliates at DOGS NSW Grounds, 44 Luddenham Road, Orchard Hills, most weekends from March to November.

-NSW Herding Association Inc holds training on Saturdays.
-New members are welcome on the 2nd and 4th Saturday of the month from 9.00am to 12.00pm.
+NSW Herding Association Inc holds training every Saturday from 9.00am to 12.00pm.

 Draft is a new discipline to Australia but it is well established in USA, Canada, the UK and Europe.
 Draft Tests are run by breed clubs to maintain the inherent working abilities of these draft breeds.